The Shastra of Macrometa - Download the eBook

 Greater flexibility

-One of the main advantages of microservices is that they allow for greater flexibility and agility in software development.
-Because each service is independent, developers can make changes and updates to individual services without having to make changes to the entire application.
+One of the main advantages of microservices is that they provide greater flexibility and agility for IT teams.
+Because each service is independent, IT teams can make changes and updates to individual services without having to make changes to the entire application.
 This makes it easier to update and deploy new features, and can also improve the scalability and reliability of the application.

 Better resource optimization and easier integration